HananAlHujaily/gelbe-seiten-scraper/DESIGN.md

 - **Docker support:**
   Ensures reproducible environment and easy setup.

+- **Metrics tracking:**
+  Each scrape run saves a metrics file for reproducibility and analysis.

 ### Extensibility

 - New output formats can be added easily.
 - Additional AI models or heuristics can be integrated in `ai_enhancer.py`.
 - GUI can be extended for more features.
+- Metrics logic can be extended for more detailed analytics.
+- Packaging can be customized via `gui.spec`.

 ---